 About Chelan Valley Hope

-Made up of a loving team of non-judgmental staff and volunteers, we are focused on helping those in need in our community.
+We are a team of inclusive staff and volunteers focused on helping those in need in our community.

 The Scope of Hope